-- 1. To receive the accounts of the Company for the year ended 31 December 2011 together with the reports thereon of the directors and the auditors of the Company. - 2.
-To reappoint Sally Schofield as a director who is retiring in accordance with article 91.2 of the Company's articles of association (the 'articles') and, being eligible, offers himself for re-appointment. - 3.
+- 1. To receive the accounts of the Company for the year ended 31 December 2012 together with the reports thereon of the directors and the auditors of the Company. - 2.
+To appoint Rufus Short as a director who is retiring in accordance with article 96 of the Company's articles of association (the 'articles') and, being eligible, offers himself for re-appointment. - 3.
+To reappoint Rakesh Patel as a director who is retiring in accordance with article 91.1 of the Company's articles and, being eligible, offers himself for re-appointment. - 4.
+To reappoint Mark Pryor as a director who is retiring in accordance with article 91.1 of the Company's articles and, being eligible, offers himself for re-appointment. - 5.
 To reappoint HW Fisher & Company as auditors of the Company in accordance with Section 489 of the Companies Act 2006, until the conclusion of the next general meeting of the Company at which audited accounts are laid before members and to authorise the directors to determine their remuneration.